RetroAppleJS/RetroAppleJS.github.io/docs/CONFIG.md

 # CAUTION

 This file was designed to contain elements to be read by an update script ([ConfigFile_updater.html](../tools/ConfigFile_updater.html)), which
 * converts all relevant markdown (.md) files to HTML format
-* converts all the default configuration settings here below into JSON structures And outputs all this data into a single JavaScript include file ([COM_CONFIG.js](../res/COM_CONFIG.js))
+* converts all the default configuration settings here below into JSON structures

+And outputs all this data into a single JavaScript include file ([COM_CONFIG.js](../res/COM_CONFIG.js))
+Any change in this document affects the **default application configuration**, or ultimately may cause [ConfigFile_updater.html](../tools/ConfigFile_updater.html) dysfunction !

 # DOCUMENTATION
 [EMULATOR.md](https://github.com/RetroAppleJS/RetroAppleJS.github.io/blob/main/docs/EMULATOR.md)